Dearborn Street Bridge

 The Dearborn Street Bridge over the Chicago River was built in 1962.
 It connects the Near North Side with "The Loop."
 The American Institute of Steel Construction honored the bridge with the 1963 "Most Beautiful Steel Bridge" award in the Movable Span category.

-The first drawbridge was built at Dearborn street in 1834 when Chicago had a population of 350.
-It was the primary crossing point over the Chicago River for the original town.
+The first drawbridge at Dearborn Street was established in 1834, when Chicago's population was approximately 350.
+It served as the primary crossing point over the Chicago River for the original town.